precice/preeco-orga/guidelines/guidelines-adapters.md

 - M.1: Name of the target solver
 - M.2: URL of the adapter
 - M.3: License
-- M.4: Original developers
+- M.4: Original developers (**TODO:** What does "original" mean?
+Who do we include?
+Do we include the institution?
+Which?)
 - M.5: Current maintainers, including contact information
-- M.6: How to cite
+- M.6: How to cite (DOI or full information)
 - M.7: Type of adapter (curated list: stand-alone, patch, integrated, ...)
-- M.8: Available versions
+- M.8: Available versions (**TODO:** Is this supposed to be an extensive list?)

 ## Best practices